alexchiri/rescued-by-pebble/README.md

 ## Next to implement

-* ~~Show when you have some quality offline time~~ - testing
+* ~~Show when you have some quality offline time~~
-* ~~Show more explicitly that you're disconnected from bluetooth or simply when you cannot retrieve the productivity data~~ - testing
+* ~~Show more explicitly that you're disconnected from bluetooth or simply when you cannot retrieve the productivity data~~
 * Vibration when productivity levels are low

 ## Version history
+1.3 Show offline time and when the watchface cannot retrieve productivity data

 1.2 Fixed bugs about applying the inverted layer or not at startup, based on the settings

 1.1 Fixed division by 0 bug